88-degrees/Book-of-Changes/e99a8fsui.md

 ## Notes

-**Sui** symbolises the idea of following.
+**Suí ䷐** symbolises the idea of following.
 It is said to follow Yü, the symbol of harmony and satisfaction.
 Where there are these conditions men are sure to follow; nor will they follow those in whom they have no complacency.
 The hexagram includes the cases where one follows others, and where others follow him;
 and the auspice of great progress and success is due to this flexibility and applicability of it.